Six Smart Meals

 six-smart-meals.jpg

-We are all used to eating 3 meals a day, but did you know it may be better to eat more often?
+We're all used to eating 3 meals a day, but did you know that it may be better to eat more often?

-• Six smart and small meals are often good for older people and those with later stages of Alzheimer’s disease who may be overwhelmed by too much food on their plate at one time, or who may not be hungry at scheduled mealtimes.
+• Six smart, small meals are often good for seniors and those with more advanced stages of Alzheimer's disease who may feel overwhelmed by too much food on their plate at once, or who may not be hungry at scheduled meals.

-When you eat six small meals a day, you are eating about every 3 to 4 hours or so.
-By eating more regularly, your body is refueled with smaller amounts of energy throughout the day, thereby reducing the number of ups and downs in your energy level.
-It also helps cut down on eating unnecessary or unhealthy snack foods.
+When you eat six small meals a day, you're eating about every 3 to 4 hours.
+By eating more regularly, your body replenishes itself with smaller amounts of energy throughout the day, reducing the number of ups and downs in your energy level.
+It also helps reduce the consumption of unnecessary or unhealthy snacks.

-The daily menu suggestions below will provide approximately 1500-1700 calories a day.
-Three meals at approximately 300 calories each are represented with balanced nutrients for optimum digestion and utilization.
-Three in-between meals liquid nutrient supplements at a minimum of 200 calories each are suggested.
+The daily menu suggestions below will provide approximately 1500-1800 calories per day.
+Three meals of approximately 300 calories each are represented with balanced nutrients for optimal digestion and utilization.
+Three in-between meals, liquid nutrient supplements or a small meal of 200 to 300 calories are suggested.

-For a variety, you may rotate any of the liquid supplement suggestions and you may substitute favorite fruits and flavors for those suggested.
+For a variety, you can rotate any of the liquid supplement suggestions and you can substitute favorite fruits and flavors for those suggested.

 Breakfast